-There is a lot of buzz of VMware virtualization solution these days.
-No doubt that VMware is the number one virtualization solution provider in the industry.
 People who are new to VMware’s virtualization platform often get confused while learning VMware vSphere and its components.
 So today I will be explaining all about vSphere and its components.
-Folks face difficulty to know about major components of vSphere.
+There are many components of VMware vSphere solution.
 It’s important to know the difference between vSphere, ESXi and vCenter.
-To get in-depth knowledge and experience in vSphere you can install vSphere inside VMware Workstation with little cost.
+To get in-depth knowledge and experience in vSphere you can install vSphere inside VMware Workstation.

 Difference between vSphere, ESXi and vCenter